Global Success Forged by Ingenuity & Work Ethic

 Chris Dessi: I speak with many successful executives that question the value of college.
 What do you say to those detractors of education?

-Chris Dessi: You have one of the most vast and impressive networks of business people I know.
+Chris Dessi: You have one of the vastest and most impressive networks of business people I know.
 Was that intentional, or has that network just grown organically?
 How important has this network been to your success?

 Chris Dessi: Can you explain the impact, if any, that social networking/digital media has made on your business/career and/or you personally?